myaimcp/howto/ai-influ.md

-Here is a detailed list of key AI influencers globally, capturing their perspectives on the "AI-first consulting and professional services model," categorized by their roles:
+Key AI influencers globally, capturing their perspectives on the AI-first consulting and professional services model:

 ### I. AI Company Executives